bet4a/d3wiki/Arrays.md

 <a name="d3_zip" href="#d3_zip">#</a> d3.<b>zip</b>(<i>arrays…</i>)

 Returns an array of arrays, where the ith array contains the ith element from each of the argument *arrays*.
 The returned array is truncated in length to the shortest array in *arrays*.
 If *arrays* contains only a single array, the returned array contains one-element arrays.
 With no arguments, the returned array is empty.
+The zip operator is equivalent a two-dimensional matrix transpose, when invoked as d3.zip.apply(*matrix*).

 ### Nest